The Final Buzzer: Your Retirement Starts Now

 Here's what my retirement actually looks like after 31 years in California:

-Pension: My CalSTRS pension covers my monthly expenses.
+Pension: My CalSTRS pension provides a strong foundation of reliable monthly income.
 Being debt-free and living modestly makes a huge difference here.
-I don't take that for granted โ having access to a defined benefit pension is something not many workers in this country can say.
+I don't take that for granted — having access to a defined benefit pension is something not many workers in this country can say.
 As teachers, we're fortunate to have this fixed income foundation in retirement.

-403(b) & 457(b): When I retired, I rolled my 403(b) โ which was a mix of pre-tax and Roth contributions โ and my Roth 457(b) into IRAs at Fidelity.
+403(b) & 457(b): When I retired, I rolled my 403(b) — which was a mix of pre-tax and Roth contributions — and my Roth 457(b) into IRAs at Fidelity.
 The pre-tax portion went into a Rollover IRA, and the Roth portions went into my Roth IRA.
-I turned 59ยฝ in December 2025, so I now have penalty-free access to all retirement accounts if I need to pull from them.
+I turned 59½ in December 2025, so I now have penalty-free access to all retirement accounts if I need to pull from them.

 Your breakdown will look different from mine.
 The point is: every one of these income sources started with a decision to take action.
 I didn't start until 52.
 Imagine what you can build with more time.